 Leadership is not a given because you have reached the c-level.
-We call senior-level people, leaders because their position is at the top of the organization and one of their main responsibilities is to lead.
+We call senior-level people leaders because their position is at the top of the organization.
+And one of their main responsibilities is to lead.
 But it does not mean that because they hold that title that they act as a leader.
-Senior level positions are at the top of an organization structure, thereby creating power.
+Senior-level positions are at the top of an organization’s structure, thereby creating power.
 Having that power does not make you a leader.

 - Making declarations about the future and enrolling others into seeing a vision about what the organization can become

 - Asking others what to do; utilizing the power of requests and allowing others to make counter-offers to your requests